The Size of Compact Extra Dimensions from Blackbody Radiation Laws: Abstract

 \section{Abstract}

-In this work we generalize the Stefan-Boltzmann and Wien's displacement laws for a $D$-dimensional spacetime composed by 4 non-compact dimensions and $D-4$ compact dimensions.
+In this work we generalize the Stefan-Boltzmann and Wien's displacement laws for a $D$-dimensional manifold composed by 4 non-compact dimensions and $D-4$ compact dimensions, $ {\mathbb{R}}^{1,3} \times {\mathbb{T}}^{D-4} $.
 The electromagnetic field is assumed to pervade all compact and non-compact dimensions.
-In particular, the total radiated power becomes $ R(T) = \sigma_B T^4 + \sigma_D (a) \, T^D$, where $a$ is the size of compact extra dimensions.
-For $D=10$, predicted from String Theory, and $D=11$, from M-Theory, the outcomes agree with available experimental data for $a$ as high as $ 2 \cdot 10^{-7}$m.
+In particular, the total radiated power becomes $ R(T) = \sigma_B T^4 + \sigma_D (a) \, T^D $, where $a$ is the size of the compact extra dimensions.
+For $D=10$, predicted from String Theory, and $D=11$, from M-Theory, the outcomes agree with available experimental data for $a$ as high as $ 2 \cdot 10^{-7}$m. \\ \\ Keywords: Blackbody radiation; Stefan-Boltzmann law; Wien's law; compact extra dimensions.